jayavibhavnk/LLMDebugger_new/README.md

 1. Clone the repository
 2. Install requirements
-3. Navigate to the programming folder
-4. Run testing_jv.py (the path to the dataset has already been set) - command: python testing_jv.py
+3. Run testing_jv.py (the path to the dataset has already been set) - command: python testing_jv.py
-5. Result path can be changed.
+4. Result path can be changed.
 (Optional)

 OPENAI_API_KEY has to be available in the environment.